|

 values to get automatic context-dependent gaps.

-there are several ways to specify gaps between Component
+When using MSBLayout there are several ways to specify gaps between Components.

 resizing behaviour of a gap.
 However it is tedious to manually add glues everywhere.